axemaneric/Remote-Fill-Control/README.md

 Used for University of Washington's Society of Advanced Propulsion

+## Version 3
+- Changed from command line input to also incorporate switch input, as shown here.
+- Modified GUI and improved multithreading.
+- Final and tested.
+V3 is safe for rocket launch.

+## Version 2
+- Added GUI and partially functional data logging to csv.
+Uses potentially unsafe multithreading.

+## Version 1
-This script will be used with a Raspberry PI 3 situated on ground control to control the fill procedure of the rocket.
+remotefill.py will be used with a Raspberry PI 3 situated on ground control to control the fill procedure of the rocket.

 Current menu commands:
 - v : show valve names
 - open 'valve name': opens valve
 - close 'valve name': closes valve
 - status: show valves status
 - menu: show all commands
 - quit: exit program

 ## PROJECT CHARTER